Why Norwegian? And a little about the lingo

 Today, both have equal status, although Bokmål is the first language of approximately 85% of the population and is the tongue most heard in urban areas, whereas Nynorsk is more closely associated with northern rural regions.
 To get a good grasp of Norwegian, you should develop familiarity with both, although you’ll find there are more Bokmål resources available, especially for the new learner.
 If you’re going to be visiting or working in Norway, though, and certainly if you’re heading to rural areas, an ear for Nynorsk will help you understand the different dialects you’ll encounter.

-Then, master the pronunciation of the Norwegian alphabet.
+Master the Norwegian alphabet and conjugation Master the pronunciation of the Norwegian alphabet.
 There are 29 letters in the alphabet, nine of which are vowels.
 A few letters - c, q, w, x, og and z - are only used in words borrowed from other languages and occasionally for Norwegian surnames.
 Once you’ve practised the alphabet by listening to it online and repeating it, you are well on your way to mastering Norwegian pronunciation.
-While getting to grips with this early vocabulary, spend some time conjugating Norwegian verbs.
-If you have learnt English grammar in a formal way or have already studied a second language, you should have no trouble with these.
-Download the Babbel app and whenever you have a few moments, you can practise on the go.

-Once your vocabulary and basic grammar knowledge start to grow, it’s time to begin reading in Norwegian.
-Subscribe to Norwegian daily newspapers or magazines, either from your newsagent or online and spend a few minutes reading them every day.
+Consume Norwegian media Subscribe to Norwegian daily newspapers or magazines, either from your newsagent or online and spend a few minutes reading them every day.
 Useful online newspaper suggestions are Klar Tale or Utrop while good novels to start with are Naiv Super and Jernvognen.
-Most Norwegian novels are translated into English, including these two, so if you think you might struggle, have the English copy alongside you as you read.
+Most Norwegian novels are translated into English, so if you think you might struggle, have the English copy alongside you as you read.
 Listening to a new language is as important, if not more important than reading it.
-One of the easiest ways of doing this is to tap into Netflix, Amazon or YouTube to source Norwegian films and TV shows in the original language with subtitles.
-The more you watch and listen, the more you’ll subconsciously absorb the language, helped by the subtitles.
-Where possible, have a Norwegian radio channel playing in the background and before long, you’ll find that you’re following a conversation or interview with growing ease.
+One of the easiest ways of doing this is to tap into Netflix, Amazon or YouTube to source Norwegian films and TV shows in their original language.

 An increasingly popular way of learning Norwegian that combines plenty of the tips above is Babbel.
 Babbel, our app, provides a huge wealth of language learning that is fun and absorbing and is presented in an engaging multimedia way.
 Our curriculum is based on the latest didactic research, and is designed to give you the skills to use right away, so you can immerse yourself in the language like a native.